-While I often use a little red cabbage to freshen up a number of dishes, Red Cabbage Slaw takes this idea to a new level.
-A little spicy, a little sweet and just a hint of fire make this a perfect side for anything Mexican and it seems almost made to add to Fish Tacos.
+I love red cabbage to freshen up a lot of dishes; it’s great in tacos, tostadas for instance.
+But Red Cabbage Slaw takes this idea to a whole new level.
+A little spicy, a little sweet and just a hint of fire make this a perfect side for anything Mexican!

-This is not a particular recipe, vary amounts and ingredients as you wish.
+This recipe isn’t very particular – you can vary amounts and ingredients as you wish.
 When serving something spicy I make this mild and cooling.
 If serving something that needs a little zing, I make this more flavorful and a little hot.
 While I sometimes use red onion in this, I only add to any portion that will be eaten; left over it becomes overly strong in the dish.

 Mexican Red Cabbage Slaw

 - 1/4 to 1/2 head red cabbage, finely shredded

 - A few radishes, thinly sliced

 - 1 jalapeno, minced or red pepper, to taste, optional

 - 1 orange, freshly squeezed